Batur123/MyNodeExamples/README.md

-Some of functions i found on on the internet for some solutions.
+Some of functions i found on the internet for some solutions.